What are the Calthorpe Estates?

-As experts in restoration and heritage projects, Lapworth Architects have frequently worked with Calthorpe Estates on projects such as Hagley Hall, on the refurbishment of Simpsons restaurant, and on several conversion projects in the area.
+As experts in restoration and heritage projects, Lapworth Architects have frequently worked with Calthorpe Estates on multiple projects in Edgbaston on Highfield Road, George Road and Hagley Road, as well as on the refurbishment of Simpsons restaurant, and on several conversion projects in the area.

 With our long-standing working relationship, we have also designed several new build houses in Edgbaston, making the most of Calthorpe’s guidelines on improving the character and appearance of the Estate to create handsome family homes.
 Our work with Estates means that we are experts in heritage architecture sympathetic to the existing buildings, and also have professional experience of the complex planning issues that come with such a prestigious area.

 If you are looking to extend your home or create a new build project on the Calthorpe Estates, don’t hesitate to get in contact with us to book a free consultation or to discuss your project informally.
 Together, Lapworth and Calthorpe are ensuring the economic vitality of Edgbaston and the surrounding areas by preserving and futureproofing its unique architecture, urban design and character.

 Call us on 0121 455 0032 today to book your

 We are award-winning architects working across the entire West Midlands to help you at every step of the process, whether you’re needing an extension, developing land or designing a new build house.